AdityaCoppisetti/robotic-arm/journal.md

 https://github.com/user-attachments/assets/72c732a2-6be2-4c8c-96ef-66e903738f73

+also i realised allmost everyone else my calculations for the motor are wrong so im going to fix that, only minor fixes nothing to worry about alot

 ## AUGUST 7TH

 I worked on making the shoulder of the robotic arm proper, the closer i look at my designs the more i realise how much i fucked up.